Querying Semi-structured Data¶

 a -> UPPER(a)

-• Lambda expressions are not supported as standalone objects.
+Lambda expressions aren’t supported as standalone objects.
 They must be specified as arguments to Snowflake higher-order functions.

-• Lambda expressions must be anonymous.
-Named functions cannot be passed in as lambda arguments to Snowflake higher-order functions.
+Lambda expressions must be anonymous.
+Named functions can’t be passed in as lambda arguments to Snowflake higher-order functions.

-• Lambda expressions only accept built-in functions, SQL user-defined functions, and scalar subqueries.
-They do not support referencing nested context (such as Snowflake Scripting variables), CTE expressions, column references in the current or nesting query block, or arguments in user-defined functions.
+Lambda expressions only accept built-in functions (excluding aggregate and window functions), SQL user-defined functions, and uncorrelated scalar subqueries.
+They don’t support user-defined functions created in languages other than SQL, referencing nested context (such as Snowflake Scripting variables), CTE expressions, column references in the current or nesting query block, arguments in user-defined functions, or correlated subqueries.